HomeBrowse by agesBaby + Toddler + Preschooler + Newborn

 Boy wearing yellow shirt sitting on grass

-Autism Spectrum Disorder (ASD) is a “spectrum” developmental disability – which means that children with ASD have a range of strengths and needs.
-Autism can have an impact on a child’s ability to interact and engage with others.
-It can also affect a child's ability to speak, learn, and communicate with others.
+Autism spectrum disorder (ASD) is a “spectrum” developmental disability, which means that children with ASD have a wide range of strengths and needs.
+Autism can impact how a child interacts and engages with others.
+It can also affect how a child speaks, learns, and communicates with others.

 Boys hand reaching for camera

-• Starts talking later than age two, or loses previously acquired ability to say words or sentences.
+• Starts talking later than age 2 or loses previously acquired ability to say words or sentences.

 • Difficulty relating to other people, prefers to be alone, and doesn’t like to cuddle.